Explicit Solution to the Constant Radial Acceleration Problem: Problem formulation

-A number of interesting considerations may be done, preliminarily, studying the polynomial $f(r)$ which defines entirely the spacecraft dynamics in the $r,\dot r$ phase-space via Eq.(\ref{eq:rdot}).
-We indicate with $e_1,e_2$ and $e_3$ the three roots of the third order polynomial $f(r)$ sorted in descending order (first of the imaginary part, then the real part) and with $\Delta$ the polynomial discriminant, so that the convention reported in Table \ref{tab:econvention}, and adopted in \cite{abramowitz_handbook_1964} is followed.
+Note how the polynomial $f(r)$ defines entirely the point-mass dynamics in the ($r,\dot r$) phase-space via Eq.(\ref{eq:rdot}).
+A number of interesting properties derive directly from this polynomial.
+Indicate with $e_1,e_2$ and $e_3$ the three roots of the third order polynomial $f(r)$ sorted in descending order (first of the imaginary part, then the real part) and with $\Delta$ the discriminant, so that the convention \cite{abramowitz_handbook_1964} reported in Table \ref{tab:econvention} is followed.

-The three roots $e_i$ of $f(r)$ define entirely the problem taxonomy as they define the sign of the polynomial $f(r)$: only regions where $f(r) >0$ are allowed.
-In Figure \ref{fig:sign_f}, we show the three cases that can be encountered: one, two or three positive real roots for $f(r)$.
-Only the area $r>0, f(r)>0$ delimits allowed motion and is shown.
+The three roots of $f(r)$ define entirely the problem taxonomy as they define the sign of the polynomial $f(r)$: only regions where $f(r) >0$ are allowed.
+In Figure \ref{fig:sign_f}, the three cases that can be encountered are shown: one, two or three positive real roots for $f(r)$.
+Only the area $r>0$ and $f(r)>0$ delimits allowed motion and is shown.
 For $\Delta < 0$ only one real positive root exists (apply the Descartes rule and remember that the other two roots must be complex and conjugate) and thus the motion is allowed only for $r \ge e_2$.
-For $\Delta > 0$ we need to distinguish two cases.
+For $\Delta > 0$ two cases must be distinguished.
 The first case is when $\alpha < 0$ (inward acceleration).
 In this case, applying again the Decartes rule to the polynomial $f(r)$ defined in Eq.(\ref{eq:rdot}), one can conclude that $f$ has always two positive real roots and the motion is thus bounded as $r \in [e_2,e_1]$.
-The second case is when $\alpha \ge 0$ (outward acceleration).
+The second case is when $\alpha > 0$ (outward acceleration).
 In this case $f(r)$ has three real roots of which either one or three will be positive.
 The motion will then be confined in the area defined by the starting condition $r_0$.
 It is helpful to visualize the phase-state trajectories plotting Eq. (\ref{eq:rdot}) in a suitable parametrization.
-We write the polynomial $f(r)$ as a function of the initial conditions $r_0$, $v_0$ and the initial flight-path angle $\gamma_0$:
+Write the polynomial $f(r)$ as a function of the initial conditions $r_0$, $v_0$ and the initial flight-path angle $\gamma_0$:

-We may now plot the resulting trajectory in the phase-space using the radial acceleration $\alpha$ as a parameter and considering the initial conditions as fixed.
+it is now possible to plot the resulting trajectory in the phase-space using the radial acceleration $\alpha$ as a parameter and considering the initial conditions as fixed.